PlaidCloud/website/content/en/docs/tasks/tls/managing-tls-in-a-cluster.md

 ## Requesting a Certificate

-The following section demonstrates how to create a TLS certificate for a Kubernetes service accessed through DNS.
+The following section demonstrates how to create a TLS certificate for a PlaidCloud service accessed through DNS.

 {{< note >}}
 This tutorial uses CFSSL: Cloudflare's PKI and TLS toolkit [click here](https://blog.cloudflare.com/introducing-cfssl/) to know more.